iturner72/book-notes/the_crypto_story.md

 # Docket

-Chapter 1, Section C, Subsection i, bullet 4, line 76: (Shots fired at gm???)
+## Chapter 1, Section C, Subsection i, bullet 4, line 76: (Shots fired at gm???)
 [C-Digital-Cash](##C-Digital-Cash)
 (This is a hilariously bad reference, I'll figure out how to point directly to section maybe, but not quote itself...

+## Chapter 2, Section C, Subsection i, bullet 2-4, isn't this crypto oracles?